Understanding and Improving

 As depression lifts, the patient is better able to focus on the more important tasks, such as physical and mental recovery.

-Tips for Communicating with a Loved One
+Tips for Communicating to a Loved One with Expressive Aphasia

 - When it is your turn to talk, do it with respect.
 Do not talk down to the person because of their disability.
 This happens more often than you might think and most times it is done without realizing it.